abstractqqq/polars_ds_extension/README.md

 Read the docs [here](https://polars-ds-extension.readthedocs.io/en/latest/).

-**Currently in Alpha.
+**Currently in Beta.
 Feel free to submit feature requests in the issues section of the repo.**

 ## Getting Started
 ```bash